AaronWangDev/cs131/a2/README.md

 Why/When this command is useful

     With a large variety of different .tar files out there, and the respective options needed to properly extract them, this command helps users easily work with any tar file they need.

 How you can use this command

+    1. Clone extract_tar and place it somewhere in your $PATH.
+            a.
+Alternatively, place the file in a static location, change directories to that location, and run 'export PATH=$(pwd):$PATH'

+    2. Usage of the command is: "extract_tar [tar file]"

 Examples (Copy/Paste the actual terminal execution results)